lorinczstefanmihai/lorinczstefanmihai/README.md

 👋 Hi, I’m Stefan Lorincz

-I’m an Embedded & Mechatronics Engineer passionate about building reliable, efficient, and secure embedded systems.
+I’m a Mechatronics Engineer passionate about building reliable, efficient, and secure embedded systems.
 I enjoy turning complex problems into simple, structured solutions.
 My personal motto:

 ✨ “Even a system with an LED can be simple or complex.”